Format: Paperback

 Chi Ta-wei is a Doctor of Comparative Literature from the University of California (UCLA), he teaches literature at National Cheng Kung University (Taiwan).
 He is an important figure in advocacy movements homosexual in the Chinese world.

-Born in 1987, Gwennaël Gaffric is a lecturer in Chinese studies at Jean Moulin University Lyon 3, where he teaches Chinese language and culture.
-He is the author of several articles in French, English and Chinese on Chinese-speaking literature (China, Hong Kong and Taiwan).
-His recent research focuses on contemporary Chinese language science fiction.
-He is also a translator literary and directs the "Taiwan Fiction" collection at L'Asiathèque.
+Gwennaël Gaffric (born 1987) is a lecturer in Chinese studies at the Université Jean Moulin Lyon 3, where he teaches Chinese language and culture.
+He is the author of several articles in French, English and Chinese on Chinese-language literature (China, Hong Kong and Taiwan).
+His recent research focuses on contemporary science fiction in Chinese.
+He is also one of the leading translators from Chinese of general literature, science fiction, fantasy and the humanities (literary studies, philosophy).
+His translations include the best-selling volumes of Liu Cixin's Three-Body Problem trilogy.
+He regularly translates for L'Asiathèque, where he heads the "Taiwan Fiction" collection.
+He has also published at L'asiathèque: La littérature à l'ère de l'anthropocène (2019).